willemmulder/event/README.md

 	Event::instance('menu.setup')
 		->callback(array($this, 'callback'));

-> Note: Make sure your callback matches the required delegate (shown below) and is publically accessible, otherwise an exception will be thrown.
+> Note: Make sure your callback matches the required event specific delegate and is publically accessible, otherwise an exception will be thrown.

-On execute, your callback will be called and given the event object.
-You need to know what this will be before setting up the callback.
+On execute your callback will be called, and given the contents of the user data as parameters, with the event object at the end.

 #### Callback Delegate Method

 Your callback method should be of the same format as:

-	public function callback(Event $event) { }
+	public function callback($1, $2, Event $event) { }

+Where $1 and $2, represent variables, defined by the event delegate.

 ### Executing events